-To self-report, you can try sending copies of your most recent mortgages to the top three bureaus along with a copy of your private loan agreements.
+To self-report, you can try sending copies of your most recent loans to the top three bureaus along with a copy of your private loan agreements.

 These pieces of information must show the payment due dates as well.

-While credit bureaus have absolutely no obligation to include private mortgage information, they may do it if you ask them to.
+While credit bureaus have absolutely no obligation to include private owner-financed loan information, they may do it if you ask them to.